Low-Overhead CSI Prediction via Gaussian Process Regression: Introduction

-{This work addresses spatial interpolation in MIMO systems with limited pilot measurements.
-We formulate the CSI prediction as Gaussian process (GP) inference, enabling full channel reconstruction with quantified uncertainty.
+This work addresses spatial interpolation in MIMO systems with limited pilot measurements.
+We formulate the CSI prediction as a Gaussian process (GP) inference, enabling full channel reconstruction with quantified uncertainty.
 A GPR framework is developed to reduce pilot overhead by estimating the complete CSI from a small subset of pilot observations.
-The correlation between data points in GPR are defined by the covariance function, known as kernels.
-These kernels capture the smooth and multi-scale spatial correlations inherent in wireless channels.
-We investigate three geometric kernels in our proposed GPR framework, i.e., the radial basis function (RBF), Mat\'ern, and rational quadratic (RQ).
-As an additional contribution, we propose three novel reduced pilot channel probing schemes with different levels of pilot reduction.
+The correlation between data points in GPR are defined by the covariance function, known as kernel, which captures the smooth and multi-scale spatial correlations inherent in wireless channels.
+We investigate three geometric kernels in our proposed GPR framework, i.e., radial basis function (RBF), Mat\'ern, and rational quadratic (RQ).
+As an additional contribution, we propose a novel antenna probing design to reduce the pilot length in each coherence interval.

-Our proposed approach is validated using the Kronecker~\cite{kronecker2002} and the Weichselberger~\cite{weichselberger2006} channel models for each of the three reduced pilot-probing schemes.
+Our proposed approach is validated on the Kronecker~\cite{kronecker2002} and Weichselberger~\cite{weichselberger2006} channel models, with three reduced-pilot antenna-probing schemes assessed for each.
 Although these channel models naturally align with the GP prior, we prove that the resulting GP posterior mean is equivalent to the best linear unbiased predictor (BLUP)~\cite{BLUP}, without assuming channel Gaussianity.
-Simulation results under both models demonstrate that our proposed framework can achieve lower prediction error, higher empirical $95\%$ credible-interval coverage across all kernels, and the closest mutual information (MI) corresponding to the true channel compared to conventional LS and MMSE estimators while enabling up to $50\%$.}
+Simulation results under both models demonstrate that our proposed framework can achieve lower prediction error, higher empirical $95\%$ credible-interval coverage across all kernels, and the closest spectral efficiency (SE) corresponding to the true channel compared to conventional LS and MMSE estimators while enabling up to $50\%$ reduction in pilot overhead without compromising the SE.